louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

 The current structure is somewhat messy, and we need to improve it while maintaining the ability to sync with the old system.

+## Legacy Data Analysis
+After examining the Stamm_Lagerorte table data (923 records), we have a clearer understanding of the legacy storage location structure:

+### Key Fields in Stamm_Lagerorte
+- **Location Hierarchy**:
+  - `Land_LKZ`: Country code (e.g., "DE" for Germany)
+  - `Ort_Gebaeude`: City/Building (e.g., "Hamburg-Markt", "Stammlager-Diessen")
+  - `Regal`: Unit/Shelf number (numeric values like 1, 4, 26, etc.)
+  - `Fach`: Compartment number (typically 1-3)
+  - `Boden`: Shelf level (typically 1-5)
+  - `Schuette`: Appears to be a chute or slot identifier (often null)
+  - `Lagerort`: Formatted location string (e.g., "DE-Hamburg-Markt-R04-F02-B02")

+- **Status Indicators**:
+  - `Abverkauf`: Boolean indicating if products in this location are for sale
+  - `Sonderlager`: Boolean indicating if it's a special storage location

+- **Metadata**:
+  - `ID_Lagerort`: Numeric ID for the storage location (primary key)
+  - Creation and modification tracking fields (name, date, time)

+- **Unused Fields**:
+  - `X`, `Y`, `Z`: Coordinate fields (all zeros in current data)
+  - `Packed`: Boolean field (all False in current data)
+  - `Attribut`: Additional attributes (all None in current data)

+### Data Mapping Strategy
+For the new system, we map these legacy fields to our new data models as follows:

+1. **StorageLocation Model**:
+   - `legacy_id` ← `ID_Lagerort` (used as the primary identifier for synchronization)
+   - `location_code` ← `Lagerort` (formatted location string)
+   - `country` ← `Land_LKZ`
+   - `city_building` ← `Ort_Gebaeude`
+   - `unit` ← `Regal`
+   - `compartment` ← `Fach`
+   - `shelf` ← `Boden`
+   - `sale` ← `Abverkauf`
+   - `special_spot` ← `Sonderlager`
+   - `name` ← Generated from `location_code` or components

+2. **Box and BoxSlot Models**:
+   - These are new concepts not present in the legacy system
+   - Boxes will be assigned to StorageLocations
+   - Each Box will contain multiple BoxSlots based on BoxType configuration

+### Implementation Notes
+- The `ID_Lagerort` field is used as the primary identifier for synchronization, as it's also printed on labels and QR codes in the legacy system.
+- We're skipping the `Schuette`, `Slots`, and `Schuette_und_Slots` fields for now, as they're not critical for the initial implementation.
+- The `location_code` field stores the formatted location string from `Lagerort`, which provides a human-readable identifier.
+- The `name` field is generated from the `location_code` if available, or from the individual components if not.

+## Progress Update
+We have made significant progress on the inventory management system:

+1. **Data Models**: Created all required models for the inventory system including StorageLocation, BoxType, Box, BoxSlot, ProductStorage, and InventoryMovement.

+2. **Foreign Key References**: Updated the ProductStorage and InventoryMovement models to reference the VariantProduct model using the SKU field for product identification.

+3. **Sync Infrastructure**: Implemented the inventory sync using the existing ETL pipeline:
+   - Created transformer classes in the sync directory for all inventory components
+   - Created a YAML configuration file for inventory sync
+   - Implemented setup and sync management commands
+   - Integrated inventory sync with the run_all_sync command

+4. **Legacy Data Integration**: Set up the synchronization with the Stamm_Lagerorte table to import storage location data.

+5. **Migrations**: Successfully applied migrations to establish the database schema.

+## Next Steps
+1. Implement the UI components for inventory management
+2. Create APIs for inventory operations
+3. Integrate with the sales module for order fulfillment
+4. Implement picking list generation
+5. Add inventory reporting features
+6. Test the complete workflow with real data

 ## Acceptance Criteria
 1. Given I need to migrate data from the legacy system When I run the synchronization process